jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 ## Output to the Experiment experiment

+The output will be a result object of class [ExperimentResult](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/Team_UnitTestAS_CC/Source/MyCloudProjectSample/MyExperiment/ExperimentResult.cs)

+This information is then passed and stored in the Azure table storage.

 The output of the Experiment provides information about the test name, initial and updated synapse permanence values, and counts of processed synapses and segments.